nsfm/dualsense-ts/README.md

 });
 ```

 In Node.js, the manager polls for new devices automatically.
-In the browser, you'll need to request permission via a user gesture:
+In the browser, you'll still need to request permission via a user gesture:

 ```typescript
 // React / plain JS
 <button onClick={manager.getRequest()}>Add Controllers</button>
 ```

+This only applies to the first connection for each controller.

 ### Accessing controllers